 Documents a vital ingredient

 I recently played cricket at another local village where the farmer had donated a field to the local cricket club.
 He had been very much involved in the club himself and played for years but was now the scorer.
 My innings was brief and I was soon nominated to be our scorer.
 We soon began chatting and he asked me where, in my village, I bought my beef.
-My answer the local supermarket was not the right response and he mentioned that he was the supplier to my local butcher.
+My answer to the local supermarket was not the right response and he mentioned that he was the supplier to my local butcher.
 Our local butcher has a great reputation for quality and so I had no reasonable defence to offer when the farmer mentioned the term “provenance”.
 Was I concerned?
 Had I heard of the horse meat scandal?
 Did I know where my food came from?
 Well er yes, but my purchasing habits suggested otherwise.
 So there was more than one sticky wicket being played on that day.

 As the bulls, nonchalantly wandered around the electric fence that separated the cricket pitch from the grazing land my thoughts wandered.
-Back in the day we knew where our food came from because we were near the source of supply, nowadays the supply chain was much longer, I was sitting next to the exception not the rule.
+Back in the day, we knew where our food came from because we were near the source of supply, nowadays the supply chain was much longer, I was sitting next to the exception, not the rule.

 Some weeks later I returned to the subject in a conversation with one of our salespeople.
 He told me the primary concerns of food processing companies were tight margins and quality.
 Providing all the documents to support provenance was a major cost to the business and proof of provenance was all about quality which is a key marketing asset in terms of generating business.